 For the June 30, 2014 valuation and later, the updated Society of Actuaries' Healthcare Cost Trend Model is used to project medical and prescription drug costs.
 This model estimates trend amounts that are projected out for 80 years.
 The model has been populated with assumptions that are specific to the State of Alaska.
-The model was updated for the June 30, 2018 valuation to incorporate recent trend survey information.
+The model was updated for the June 30, 2018 valuation to use the newest version and incorporate recent trend survey information, which generated the updated trend rates shown above.